sahilrajput03/sahilrajput03.github.io/Vscode,REST_REQUESTS.md

 ***

-THE MOTIVE OF THE DESIRED CODE IS TO ENSURE THE VARIABLE TO BE 'undefined'
+## THE MOTIVE OF THE DESIRED CODE IS TO ENSURE THE VARIABLE TO BE 'undefined', find if the variable is undefined

+## Check if the variable is undefined

 ```js
 #somethings that works amaz...